 Plus, worksheets for every lesson plan!

-All the lesson plans have worksheets designed for students.
+All of the reduce, reuse, and recycle lesson plans have worksheets designed for students.
 You can hand these out to your class to have them complete on their own.
 Think of it as the hands-on component to each lesson!